 Written work submitted for grade should be formal, comprehensive, and in an academically acceptable style.
 The quality of work required is graduate school level.
 The Joint Military Operations Department's Guidance for Written Solutions for the College of Distance Education (CDE) Students is provided on Blackboard/Sakai to assist you in regard to the format and content of written work.
 When applicable, written work should begin with a clear statement that identifies the student's position on the issue or question and the methodology that will be used to argue the position.
 Arguments should be coherent and persuasive and should lead to conclusions consistent with the line of reasoning developed.
-When directed to do so by your professor derivative information will have sources identified using an accepted format, for example parenthetical/footnotes/endnotes and/or a bibliography citing all sources used.
-Students should refer to some recognized style manual or writing guide for guidance on correct usage and acceptable convention.
+Derivative information will have sources identified using an accepted format, preferably by adding a basic parenthetical or intext citation, including author and page number.
+Formal footnotes/endnotes and/or bibliographies are not normally required in JMO, unless it is specifically directed by the professor.
+Students should refer to a recognized style manual or writing guide for guidance on correct usage and acceptable convention.
 Once again, manuals for this purpose include, but are not limited to, the Guidance for Written Solutions for College of Distance Education (CDE) Students.